Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
 Requires language proficiency in DrowYou target one [Blinded](conditions.md#blinded), [Poisoned](conditions.md#poisoned), or [Incapacitated](conditions.md#incapacitated) creature that you can see within range, forcing it to make a CON Saving Throw.
 On a failure, the target falls asleep and is [Unconscious](conditions.md#unconscious) for the duration.
 The creature can repeat this Save whenever it takes damage or when a creature uses an action to attempt to wake it, ending the effect on a success.
-At Higher Levels.
-The duration increases by 1 hour for every slot level above 4.
+**Using a Higher-Level Spell Slot.** The duration increases by 1 hour for every slot level above 4.
 - **Classes**: Bard, Sorcerer, Warlock, Wizard *(Source: CS)*